gambettalab/meta-loops-2022/README.md

 The software and some additional processed data are provided "as is", in the hope that they will be useful, but without warranty of any kind.
 Please refer to the subdirectories:

-  * `loop_conservation` – for custom code for the analysis of evolutionary conservation of meta-loops,
+  * `HiC` – for meta-loop calling (authored by Julien Dorier),
-  * `scATACseq` – for scATAC-seq processing pipeline.
+  * `loop_conservation` – for the analysis of evolutionary conservation of meta-loops (authored by Aleksander Jankowski),
-  * `HiC` – for meta-loop calling (authored by Julien Dorier).
+  * `scATACseq` – for scATAC-seq processing pipeline (authored by Aleksander Jankowski).

 In case of any questions, please contact Aleksander Jankowski <ajank@mimuw.edu.pl>.